-- Education Scotland operates a robust and safe selection and appointment process which requires all employees who have opportunities to engage regularly with children in the course of their normal duties be members of the Protecting Vulnerable Groups (PVG) Scheme and to participate in relevant professional learning; - during all forms of engagement, we create a safe environment for children, young people and adults at risk, and the adults who work with them: - Education Scotland staff are equipped with the information, knowledge, support and guidance to keep children, young people and adults at risk, safe and protected; and - we take account of local inter-agency child protection guidelines and each local authority's legal obligation to safeguard and protect any group at risk, including children and protected adults.
+- Education Scotland operates a robust and safe selection and appointment process which requires all employees who have opportunities to engage regularly with children in the course of their normal duties be members of the Protecting Vulnerable Groups (PVG) Scheme and to participate in relevant professional learning; - During all forms of engagement, we create a safe environment for children, young people and adults at risk, and the adults who work with them; - Education Scotland staff are equipped with the information, knowledge, support and guidance to keep children, young people and adults at risk, safe and protected; and - We take account of local inter-agency child protection guidelines and each local authority's legal obligation to safeguard and protect any group at risk, including children and protected adults.

-Principles of this Policy
+Principles of This Policy

-- The welfare and rights of all children, young people and protected adults are always the primary concern; - Protecting children, young people and protected adults is everyone's responsibility; - Every child, young person and protected adult should be treated as an individual and has a right to a positive sense of identity. - Article 8 (right to preserve identity); - All children, young people and protected adults have the right to be protected from all forms of abuse, neglect and exploitation. - Article 19 (protection from all forms of abuse or neglect); - All children, young people and protected adults have the right to express their views on matters affecting them.
+- The welfare and rights of all children, young people and protected adults are always the primary concern; - Protecting children, young people and protected adults is everyone's responsibility; - Every child, young person and protected adult should be treated as an individual and has a right to a positive sense of identity.
+UNCRC Article 8 I have a right to an identity;

+- All children, young people and protected adults have the right to be protected from all forms of abuse, neglect and exploitation.
+UNCRC Article 19 - I have the right to be protected from being hurt or badly treated; and - All children, young people and protected adults have the right to express their views on matters affecting them.
+UNCRC Article 12 - I have the right to be listened to and taken seriously.